Bonifatius94/Chord.Lib/README.md

 # Chord.Lib

 ## About
-This project is a little fun implementation of the Chord P2P concept as C# .NET Core library providing services like e.g. distributed key-value stores with self-organization features making it more durable to system downtime etc. Most importantly there is no single-point-of-failure by design which might be a very desirable system feature for cloud services worth exploring.
+This project is a little fun implementation of the Chord P2P concept as C# .NET library providing services like e.g. distributed key-value stores with self-organization features making it very durable to system downtime etc. Most importantly there is no single-point-of-failure by design which might be a very desirable system feature for cloud services worth exploring.

 ## Chord Fundamentals
 The Chord system organizes a distributed service as a peer-to-peer network consisting of multiple independently acting service instances, called nodes.
 Those nodes are created equal and serve both payload and infrastructure tasks.
-All nodes are organized as a virtual token-ring topology which is commonly referred to as an overlay network.
-The term overlay network means that the virtual relations between nodes don't necessarily need not reflect the real-world network topology bound to machines, wires and other hardware devices.
+All nodes are organized using a virtual token-ring topology as the overlay network.
+The term overlay network means that the virtual relations between nodes do not necessarily need to reflect the real-world network topology bound to machines, wires and other hardware devices.

 ### Chord Nodes and Data Items
 Now that it's clear how the Chord cluster looks like, let's have a look at the way the nodes